lukasz-kkk/Colonium/README.md

 Territories: At the beginning of the game, each player is assigned a home territory.
 You can recognize your territories by their unique color.

-Expansion:You can choose to expand your empire by capturing adjacent territories that are not controlled by any player.
+Expansion: You can choose to expand your empire by capturing adjacent territories that are not controlled by any player.
 To capture a territory, grag your army from your territory.
 If successful, the territory will become a part of your empire.

-Upgrades:Upgrades can enhance your territories manpower, increase your income, or upgrade your army speed production.
+Upgrades: Upgrades can enhance your territories manpower, increase your income, or upgrade your army speed production.
 Spend your money wisely to gain an advantage over your opponents.

 Income: Each territory in your empire generates a certain amount of income per turn.
 This income can be used to fund further upgrades.
 The more territories you control, the greater your income will be.